Generate variable voltages using PWM in MicroPython

 pwm_led.duty(int((duty/100)*1024))

-With everything we have seen, the script is straightforward to achieve:
+With all that we have seen, the script is straightforward:

 from machine import Pin, PWM